WHITE HOREHOUND Overview Information

 Not enough is known about the safety of white horehound when applied to the skin.

-Special Precautions & Warnings:Pregnancy and breast-feeding: It’s UNSAFE to take white horehound by mouth during pregnancy.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It’s LIKELY UNSAFE to take white horehound by mouth during pregnancy.
 It might start menstruation and could cause a miscarriage.

 If you are breast-feeding stick to food amounts of white horehound.
 There isn’t enough information about the safety of medicinal amounts.